edatmo/edatmo-obs-sftp/README.md

       "local_archive_older_than_s": 0,
 // remove empty subdirectories within local_base_dir? (only if older than remove_empty_local_dirs_older_than_s)
       "remove_empty_subdirs": true,
 // allow the files to be moved to the local archive.
-If false, then the files will always be re-uploaded .
+If false, then the files will not be moved out of local_base_dir and will always be re-uploaded
       "allow_local_archive": true
     }
 }